Classroom Noise and Its Effects on Teacher’s Hearing Health

 Book a Hearing Test

-Early identification and prevention before permanent damage is done can prevent NIHL.
-If there is some hearing loss, a practitioner can fit you with a hearing device to prevent further decline.
+Early identification and prevention are key to avoiding permanent damage caused by noise-induced hearing loss (NIHL).
+Scheduling a trusted hearing test in Kitchener can help detect any early signs of hearing loss.
+If there is some hearing loss, a practitioner can fit you with a hearing device to prevent further decline and protect your hearing health.

-Invest in musician earplugs– This type of ear plug is special, because they allow safe sounds through naturally while dampening unsafe sound levels.
+This type of earplug is designed to allow safe sounds through naturally while dampening unsafe sound levels, making it a smart choice for individuals in loud environments.

-Reduce the acoustics in the classroom– Classrooms are filled with hard surfaces that contribute to the overall classroom noise.
-Adding softer surfaces like rugs, carpets, curtains, felt boards or cork boards to the classroom environment, will help lower classroom noise levels that lead to hearing loss.
+Classrooms are filled with hard surfaces that amplify noise.
+Adding softer surfaces like rugs, carpets, curtains, felt boards, or cork boards can significantly reduce noise levels, improving the environment and protecting hearing.

 Luc Gilmour